devnull-tools/soda/README.md

 To see the program usage, type `$ soda` or `$ soda --help`

-## Bash Completion

-SODA supports bash completion by importing all namespaces and searching for defined parameters and tasks.
-To enable bash completion, use the file **soda-bash-completion** (you can source it, copy to */etc/bash_completion.d/*, ...).
-The default bash completion proposes tasks and parameters.

-    $ soda he[TAB]
-    $ soda help

-To customize the options for a given task, use a function named ${TASK}_bash_completion:

-    function my_task_bash_completion {
-      echo "foo"
-      echo "bar"
-    }

-    $ soda my-task f[TAB]
-    $ soda my-task foo

-If a parameter is passed after the task declaration in command line, the suggestions will be only the parameters for the task namespace.

-    # namespace my-namespace

-    option "option" "My custom option"
-    task "my-task" "My task"
-    function my_task {
-      :
-    }

-    $ soda my-namespace.my-task --[TAB]
-    $ soda my-namespace.my-task --option

 ## Task Namespaces

 The namespaces are single directories in _scripts_.
 By default, the *common* and *soda* namespaces